saqemlas/sls-edge-custom-domain-http-api/README.md

 - built in JWT authorization
 - global rules for CORS headers
 - automatic deployments
-which make the deployments dead simple.
-At this point, we can direct endpoints to either trigger AWS Lambda or to another URL endpoint, but there’s no integration with other AWS services as of yet.
+- trigger AWS Lambda or to another URL endpoint

 With that said, HTTP APIs are still in beta and have several limitations:

+- no integration with other AWS services
 - Fewer configuration options
 - No support for Usage plans and API Keys as with REST APIs.
 - No wildcard subdomains